Legazpi, Albay: Parks

-Legazpi City has several public parks that serve as recreational spaces, cultural sites, and components of the city's urban landscape.
-These parks vary in function and historical background, with some integrated into civic centers and others designed to support ecological awareness and leisure activities.

-Peñaranda Park, also known as Freedom Park, is situated in the Old Albay District adjacent to the Albay Cathedral and the Legazpi City Hall.
-Named after Spanish colonial official José María Peñaranda, the park, newly renovated in 2025, retains the traditional layout of a town plaza and historically hosted public assemblies and civic events.
-Its proximity to government institutions and heritage buildings supported its role as a focal point for administrative and ceremonial functions.
+Legazpi has several public parks that serve as recreational spaces, cultural sites, and components of the city's urban landscape.
+Peñaranda Park, also known as Freedom Park, is situated in the Old Albay District and is named after Spanish colonial official José María Peñaranda.
+Newly renovated in 2025 the park retains the traditional layout of a town plaza and has hosted public assemblies and civic events.
+Its proximity to government institutions and heritage buildings makes it a focal point for administrative and ceremonial functions.
+Plaza Rizal in the Port District near St. Raphael the Archangel Church is another central open space named in honor of national hero José Rizal.
+It includes a monument and landscaped areas and has hosted educational, religious, and civic gatherings.